craig-m/rpi_cluster/readme.md

 ### LanServices - Main

-To provide redundant essential services for the LAN.
+To provide redundant essential services for all hosts on this the LAN.
 Longer running infrastructure to handle services for the more ephemeral nodes.

 * isc.org [DHCP Server](https://www.isc.org/downloads/dhcp/) (in high availability)
 * isc.org [DNS Server](https://www.isc.org/downloads/bind/) (Bind with zone replication between primary and secondary)